 Newton Rowell Entrance Scholarship in Law

 Established by the Honourable Henry N.R.
 Jackman, Lieutenant Governor of Ontario in honour of his grandfather, Newton Wesley Rowell.
-Three entrance scholarships to be awarded annually to students entering the first year of the Juris Doctor program on the basis of academic excellence and a demonstrated interest in, and commitment to, public service.
-Applications are encouraged from students outside Ontario and from aboriginal peoples and members of racial minorities.
+Three entrance scholarships are to be awarded annually to students entering the first year of the Juris Doctor program on the basis of academic excellence and a demonstrated interest in, and commitment to, public service.
+Applications are encouraged from students outside Ontario and from Indigenous students and members of racial minorities.

 The David and Pearl Tobias Entrance Scholarship